Introduction: Simple RFID Scanner Battery Powered (MiFare, MFRC522, Oled, Lipo, TP4056)

 See the schematic for the circuit, most is self explanatory.
 Some remarks:

-- In a previous version of the module, a read the CHARGE and STD BY pins of the TP4056 via a 10K ohm resistor by the digital inputs.
+- In a previous version of the module, I read the state of the CHARGE and STD BY pins of the TP4056 via digital inputs of the Arduino (connected via a 10K ohm resistor).
 While this was succesful, I wanted to show the charge state by LEDs.
 However, because of some current flowing from the TP4056 to the Arduinos digital inputs, the LEDs did not shut down completely.
 Also did the connections between the Arduino and the TP4056 did result in some unpredicted behavior of the TP4056.
 Therefore I removed the connections between teh TP4056 and the Arduino.

 Step 2: Enclosure